Welcome to the Anna Gertrude Brewster Children’s Room!

 We offer reference assistance to children and parents.
 The staff are happy to help you find whatever you are looking for.
 Whether it be for homework or just for fun, please don’t be shy!
 Ask your librarian!!

-The Children's Department sponsors programs and activities for children and teens, including summer reading, movies, story time, craft and animal programs.
-Visit our "Programs" page for more information!
+The Children’s Department sponsors programs and activities for children and teens, including summer reading, movies, story time, crafts, and animal programs.
+Visit our “Programs” page for more information and check our events out on the calendar.

 Patrons can use our computers to search the library catalog.
 Kids under the age of 14 may sign-up in the Children’s Room to use the internet for half an hour.
 And please remember to be safe while surfing the internet!